zzangupenn/CUDA_Cardiac_Electrophysiological_Modeling/README.md

 </p>

 ## Running the Code
+### Simulation Inputs
+`data/sim_inputs.json` holds the needed parameters for the simlation.

+The attached Matlab code can be used to generate it.

+`data/sim_settings.json` holds the parameters for the simulation.

 ### On Windows or Linux
 On Windows you can also use Visual Studio to compile the code.
 If you want to do so, you can refer to [Setup](https://cis565-fall-2021.github.io/setup-windows/) and [Compile](https://github.com/CIS565-Fall-2021/Project0-Getting-Started/blob/main/INSTRUCTION.md).